398ja/cashu-mint/README.md

 ## Build and install cashu-mint
-To build and install the cashu-mint, you need to create a vault on the file system.
+To build and install the `cashu-mint`, you need to create a vault on the file system.
 The vault is used to store the private keys.
-For now, the vault is a simple file system based vault and is not suitable for production use.
+For now, this is just a simple file system based vault, *not suitable* for production use.

-To create a vault, run the ```VaultUtil``` class from the ```cashu-mint-admin``` module.
+To bootstrap a new vault, you need to run the ```VaultUtil``` class from the ```cashu-mint-admin``` module.

-Then follow the steps below to build and install the cashu-mint.
+Then follow the steps below to build and install the `cashu-mint`.
 ```
 $ cd <your_git_home_dir>
 $ git clone https://github.com/tcheeric/cashu-mint.git